Financial Aid for Graduate Students

 - International Student Tuition Grant-In-Aid: This program offers some assistance for both graduate and undergraduate students.
 Details and application information are available from the Office of Global Programs.

-- Summer Tuition Assistance: Tuition remission for 1-9 summer credits (depending on availability of funds) for students who received two consecutive semesters of fellowship/assistantship support.
+- Summer Tuition Assistance: Tuition remission for 1-9 (depending on availability of funds) summer credits for students who received two consecutive semesters of fellowship/assistantship support.
 Eligible students are notified in the spring.

 Sources available through the Office of Financial Aid

-- Stafford Loan: Graduate Students must be enrolled for a minimum of five (5) graduate level credits to receive a Stafford Student Loan.
+- Stafford Student Loan: Graduate Students must be enrolled for a minimum of five (5) graduate level credits to receive a Stafford Student Loan.
 The graduate level loan is $20,500.